 Sweet Treats: Fernandina’s Fantastic Fudge is a must-visit sweet spot for ice cream and homemade fudge.
 If you get lucky, you can watch them making fudge by hand using a copper pot and marble slab.
 Nana Teresa’s Bake Shop is a 1950’s-style soda fountain where you can grab Instagram-worthy milkshakes and cupcakes that taste as good as they look.

 Best Picnic Food: With so many scenic locations, the best places to eat on Amelia Island aren’t restaurants at all.
 Gorgeous picnic spots can be found from one end of the island to the other and so can places to grab a great meal to-go.
-On the north end, Stephanie’s Sugar and Spice Cafe offers salads, sandwiches, baked treats, and charcuterie all packed and ready for your picnic basket.
+Downtown, Aloha Bagel & Deli offers salads, sandwiches, and baked treats ready for your picnic basket.
 On the south end, Marche Burette, a restaurant and market located at the Omni Amelia Island Plantation, is filled with picnic-perfect fresh foods.

 Date Night: Amelia Island’s gorgeous sunsets, relaxing atmosphere, and Southern charm make it perfect for a romantic night out.
 Lagniappe, which means “a little something extra” in French Creole, lives up to its name.
 Dim mood lighting, upscale industrial decor, and a decadent menu make this the sexiest restaurant on Amelia Island.
 After dinner, you’ll want to get sent to The Principal’s Office, a quiet bar located in the Amelia School House Inn.
 They offer a creative menu of fun school-themed craft cocktails like The Dunce Cap and The Teacher’s Pet.